Is Hoodoo Satanic Or Demonic?

 There is no such thing as Satanic Hoodoo.
 Satanists do not call on the blood of Jesus Christ, pray and devote to the Judeo-Christian God, and recite scripture to empower their magical and spiritual work.

 He is definitely a psychic construct or, in the concept of the Book of Enoch, an 'egregorial power' that has so much energy.
-Fear and adoration fed into it, forming its own existence and becoming the entity that the fearmongers created.
-If one tracks the mentions of the ha-Satans through the Holy Scriptures, there's a fairly significant gap between 'Satan' and 'The Devil' and the functions they actually serve in the various texts over time.
-So for most Hoodoo practitioners, we don't equate The Devil with Satan, Lucifer, Baphomet, or any of the Ba'al or ha-satan entities.
+Fear and adoration fed into it, forming its existence and becoming the entity the fearmongers created.
+If one tracks the mentions of the ha-Satans through the Holy Scriptures, there's a significant gap between 'Satan' and 'The Devil' and the functions they actually serve in the various texts over time.
+So, for most Hoodoo practitioners, we don't equate The Devil with Satan, Lucifer, Baphomet, or any of the Ba'al or ha-satan entities.
 The Devil is The Devil, and his influence only goes as far as you allow it to because he's a collective psychic construct.

 In Conjure tradition, though, he can be a helpful ally to guard one's property, make someone lustful, dominate or cause harm to an enemy, drive unwanted people away, compel a debtor to repay money owed, and get easy money without much effort.